Royalty Accounting 101: How Royalties Impact Your Business

 Software Solutions for Royalty Accounting

 MetaComet® Systems makes royalty accounting much easier, by automating complex calculations and enabling easy and fast payments.
 Our Royalty Tracker® integrates seamlessly with your other accounting systems, dramatically reducing the time spent reconciling statements and updating financial ledgers.
 Sales Aggregator simplifies the process of importing different formats of sales files, while Royalty Portal gives your recipients 24-hour self-service access to royalty statements and other information, cutting down on confusion and customer support calls.
-Contact us to learn how we can save you 90% of your royalty management time, while eliminating royalty errors and stress.
+Contact us to learn how our royalty reporting software can save you 90% of your royalty management time, while eliminating royalty errors and stress.

 For a big picture look at the royalty management process, see our article: Royalty Calculation with the Royalty Management Lifecycle™